ReactiveBayes/RxInfer.jl/docs/src/manuals/inference/streamlined.md

 ## [Where to go next?](@id manual-online-inference-event-loop)

-This guide covered some fundamental usages of the [`infer`](@ref) function in the context of streamline inference, but did not cover all the available keyword arguments of the function.Read more explanation about the other keyword arguments in the [Overview](@ref manual-inference-overview) section or check out the [`Static Inference`](@ref manual-static-inference) section.
+This guide covered some fundamental usages of the [`infer`](@ref) function in the context of streamline inference, but did not cover all the available keyword arguments of the function.
+Read more explanation about the other keyword arguments in the [Overview](@ref manual-inference-overview) section or check out the [Static Inference](@ref manual-static-inference) section.